THE MAJOR ISSUES FACING TEENAGERS

 - Thousands of studies have shown that violence on T.V. can influence behavior and attitudes among children who watch it.

 - Although the Cause and effect is not clear, the Surgeon General reports that T.V. violence is linked to aggressive behavior in children who view violent shows.
 Similarly, American Medical Association, American Psychological Association, UNESCO, and US Attorney General, have all reached the conclusion is that T.V. violence is linked to the proliferation of violence in our culture.

 - In some violent video games, players act as killers as the sole purpose of the game.
 This can include a disturbingly realistic "target" over other figures in the game.

 - The proliferation of violence and pornography on the Internet has become a significant factor in desensitizing children to violence and sexual crimes against women, children and vulnerable minorities.

-- Cyberbullying is violence against victims over the Internet and cell phone technologies.
-This is an unfortunate natural offshoot of participatory digital culture, and must be addressed with the same seriousness of violence in T.V. shows and games.
+- Cyberbullying is defined as violence against victims over the Internet and cell phone technologies.
+This is an unfortunate natural offshoot of participatory digital culture, and must be addressed with the same seriousness as violence in T.V. shows and games.

 Violence in the media, whether it is reflected in music, games, cartoons, T.V. shows or movies, desensitizes children to the effects of violence, legitimizes and glorifies violence and can increase aggressive behavior or, at the least, increases tolerance and acceptance of violent and abusive behavior.
 After seeing violence on T.V., cartoons, and playing violent games, violence offline seems "normal."